 Ely is one of the few remaining Cathedrals to have resident choristers.
 The boys’ choir has been part of the English Choral tradition since the mid-16th century and can be traced back considerably further to the time of King Canute.
 Today the world famous choir consists of some 22 boy choristers and six adult lay clerks, and can be heard most evenings at Choral Evensong as well as on Sundays and Feast Days.

 In 1321 work began on a massive (100′ long by 46′ wide) free-standing Lady Chapel the largest of its kind in the UK.
-It is linked to the north transept and the north aisle of the chancel by covered walkways.
+It is linked to the cathedral by covered walkways.
 I am always struck not only by its size but by the extraordinary sense of light and vastness of this magnificent space.
 This beauty is tempered by the destructiveness of the Reformation, as many of the carved figures in the walls are either beheaded or defaced.